Diaoul/hass-load-shedding/README.md

 1. **Total power sensor** - Measures household consumption (e.g., `sensor.linky_power`)
 2. **Controllable loads** - Each needs:
    - Switch entity to turn load on/off
-   - Power sensor showing current consumption
+   - Estimated power consumption in Watts (rated power)
+   - (Optional) Status sensor to detect if load is currently ON
 3. **Max capacity** - Your electrical limit in Watts (e.g., 9000W for 45A @ 230V)

 ### Setup Steps